 Connect, Communicate, Conquer — Why Saying What You Mean is the Key to Success

-It continues to amaze me how our ability to communicate as Americans has degenerated over the past few years.
+It continues to amaze me how our ability to communicate as human often feels like it has degenerated over the past few years.
 Maybe it’s all the texting, who knows.
 But regardless of the cause, this difficulty with communication keeps us from living our life to the fullest especially when it comes to being successful in our professional and personal relationships.

 Ultimately, communication is a two way street.
 Sometimes we think we’re making sense, when the person we’re talking to has no idea what we’re saying.
 It may be cultural barriers, or it may be because we’re just not being clear.
 Because everyone’s different, it’s important that you know when the person you’re talking to doesn’t understand, so that you can try to explain things better.
 This means that, depending on the situation and the people involved, your methods of communication will have to change.
 Most of the time, however, it is better to be straightforward than to be vague.